 What can you do if your greyhound refuses to cuddle?

 There are some proven tactics you can adopt to reverse your greyhound’s refusal to cuddle or snuggle.
-Try this list and give a shot!
+Try this list and give it a shot!

 - Help him to adjust.